rexrainbow/C2RexDoc/plugins.md/rex_miniboard_rotate.md

 ## Introduction

-A behavior of [mini board](rex_miniboard.html), whihc spin chess on mini board logically and physically.
+A behavior of [mini board](rex_miniboard.html), which spin chess on mini board logically and physically.

 ## Links